benmarwick/ctv-archaeology/Archaeology.md

 - `r github("nevrome/bleiglas")` calculates of three-dimensional Voronoi diagrams from input point clouds for spatiotemporal applications in archaeology.
 - `r github("wccarleton/lamap")` calculates the Locally Adaptive Model of Archaeological Potential (LAMAP).

-### Survey, excavation, and stratigraphic analysis
+### Survey, Excavation, and Stratigraphic Analysis

 - `r pkg("archeoViz")` is a packaged R Shiny application for the 2D and 3D visualization, exploration, and web communication of spatial data from archaeological excavations.
 - `r pkg("archeofrag")` for refitting and stratigraphic analysis in archaeology.